 Meet the Tutors

-Before becoming a homoeopath Alastair gained a degree in physiology and pharmacology from King's College, London so his understanding of the body and how conventional medicines influence it is balanced with his understanding of homoeopathy and how this can affect the body.
+Before becoming a Homoeopath Alistair gained a degree in Physiology and Pharmacology from King's College, London so his understanding of the body and how conventional medicines influence it is balanced with his understanding of Homoeopathy and how this can affect the body.

-Alastair has 17 years’ experience as a homoeopath treating through a mixture of classical and flexible prescribing methods and enjoys integrating medical and complementary knowledge to help people get well and stay well.
+Alistair has 17 years’ experience as a Homoeopath treating through a mixture of classical and flexible prescribing methods and enjoys integrating medical and complementary knowledge to help people get well and stay well.

 A passionate Cosmetic Scientist, Fran is one of the Formulators at Neal’s Yard Remedies, working in the Research & Development laboratory in Dorset.
 She is responsible for developing new products from shampoos to foot creams, and researching new raw materials, combining the best that nature has to offer with the latest technologies to create effective products with the least environmental impact possible.